 Today's entry is about my dinner recently at the relaunched Rockpool.
 Rockpool is Neil Perry's flagship restaurant ans is a Sydney institution that has just turned 25 years old.
 It has grown up now and has a new home in the heritage-listed Burns Philp and Co. building.

 After all these years of indulging, I am not sure why Rockpool is the only 3 hatted restaurant in Sydney that I have yet to eat at.
 Maybe it's because at Rockpool there's a gwai lo doing food influenced by Chinese cuisine (as well as other Asian cuisines).
-But if there is a white man that knows Chinese cuisine and how to run a successful restaurant, it's Neil Perry!
-You might see Neil on the pass, but the kitchen is run by head chef, Phil Wood (ex-Tetsuya's and ex-French Laundry).
+But if there is a white man that knows Chinese cuisine and how to run a successful restaurant, Neil Perry is your man!

 |The colour scheme at Rockpool is most certainly black|